-Triggers
+6.3.7.5 Triggers

-The maintenance technician, who arrives on the plant, by means of the control panel, activates the maintenance operation mode and automatically sends a signal (e-mail or message) to the operator who can record the intervention and check whether it is congruous with the planned dates of the contract.
+The maintenance technician, who arrives on the plant, by means of the control panel, activates the maintenance operation mode and automatically sends a signal (e.g. e-mail or message) to the operator who can record the intervention and check whether it is congruous with the planned dates of the contract.

-Normal Flow
+6.3.7.6 Normal Flow

-The maintenance technician, who arrives on the plant, by means of the control panel, activates the maintenance operation mode and automatically sends a signal (e-mail or message) to the operator who can record the intervention and check whether it is congruous with the planned dates of the contract

 The plant manager receives:

 maintenance start signal